ligato/cn-infra/docs/tutorials/04_kv-store.md

 }
 ```

-To watch for changes in the KV store we need to initialize a watcher.
+To watch for changes in the KV store we need to initialize a watcher:

 ```go
 watcher := p.KVStore.NewWatcher("/myplugin/")
 ```

-Then we need to define our callback function that will process the changes.
+Then we need to define our callback function that will process the changes:

 ```go
 onChange := func(resp keyval.ProtoWatchResp) {